-A weekly snapshots of what is the latest in vaccine news.
 We tap into HQ sources and partners that give us insight into what's happening on the continent's vaccine front.
-Our team pulls together stories of interest from other publications.
+Here are this week’s highlights.

 Giving birth at the start of the covid pandemic affected me psychologically and professionally as a student studying a dual PhD programme.
 Antenatal checks at the hospital were frightening as I fretted over getting infected by the virus.
 However, I soon learnt to ignore my fears, which erupted again just

 Ongaipe from the HQ Squad.
 There is a COVID-19 surge on the continent, and it is definitely of concern.
 That concern is tempered a bit by the just-ended G7 Summit with some positive news for Africa, as a landmark agreement was reached to contribute a significant number of vaccine doses,

 Wilfred Okiche writes about how the Encounters Film Festival has changed gears and is still telling Africa’s stories, one documentary at a time.

 Keketso Mabale journeys from being nonchalant about covid to a launching a Covid19 awareness campaign in his village

 Bradley Mayuba details how the pandemic inspired him to begin poultry farming